-Capital accounts encompass the following categories in accordance with the IMF methodology: NBRM own funds, retained earnings, current year financial result, general and specific impairment and special reserves, valuation adjustments.
+Capital accounts encompass the following categories in accordance with the IMF methodology: NBRM own funds, retained earnings, current year financial result, general and specific reserves, valuation adjustments.

 The category unclassified liabilities encompass the other NBRM liabilities emanating from different business processes with the resident sector, and not being classified in the previous items.